koola/pix-diff/README.md

 ####Block-Out
 Sometimes, it is necessary to block-out some specific areas in an image that should be ignored for comparisons.
 For example, this can be IDs or even time-labels that change with the time.
 Adding block-outs to images may decrease false positives and therefore stabilizes these comparisons (see example above).

+####Different webdriver implementation
+There is a difference in the webdriver implementation in taking screenshots.
+Firefox and Internet Explorer (not tested Edge yet) take a screenshot of the complete page, even if the page needs to be scrolled.
+Chrome and Safari only take a screenshot of the visible portion of the page.
+Keep this in mind when comparing screenshots of screens with each other.

 ## Conventions
 There are directory and naming conventions that must be met.